-The Plan records interest on cash and cash equivalents and participant loans held outside of the Master Trust as earned.
+The Plan records interest on cash and cash equivalents and participant loans held outside of the Master Trust when earned.
 Purchases and sales of securities held outside the Master Trust are recorded on the trade-date basis.

-Purchases and sales of securities in the Master Trust are recorded on the trade-date basis.
-Realized gains (losses) on investments sold and unrealized appreciation (depreciation) for investments of the Master Trust are combined and presented as net appreciation (depreciation) for the Master Trust.
+Purchases and sales of securities in the Master Trust are also recorded on the trade-date basis.
+Realized gains (losses) on investments sold and unrealized appreciation (depreciation) for investments of the Master Trust are combined and presented as net Plan interest in Master Trust investment gain on the statement of changes in net asset available for plan benefits.

 In addition, investment income of the Master Trust includes interest, dividends, and other income.
-Interest income of the Master Trust investments is recorded as earned.
+Interest income of the Master Trust investments is recorded when earned.
 Dividends on the Master Trust investments are recorded on the ex-dividend date.